- be_ixf; php_sdk; php_sdk_1.4.18

 Robert Arellano was the founding director of SOU’s Center for Emerging Media & Digital Arts (EMDA) and is the author of seven novels including Havana Libre (Akashic Books, 2017).
 Since 2015 he has taught Digital Portfolios, the first course in the INL sequence.

-Masters in Managementm(MM), Southern Oregon University, 2011; BS in Journalism, State University of New York College, 1984
+MM, Southern Oregon University, 2011; BS, Journalism, State University of New York College, 1984

 Chris Cook, founder of Capiche, teaches Working with Emotional Intelligence – the very class she credits with changing her life in 2010 as part of her Master in Management degree.
 Chris is a branding, culture, PR and marketing consultant, and coach with nearly 35 years experience across all industries.
 She is currently focused on the Southern Oregon wine industry.